hpsaturn/esp32-plant-watering-cli/README.md

 ![esp32 plant watering](images/collage_hardware.jpg)

 Using this simple servo-controller and this pump from Aliexpress is enough for now.
+For that you only need connect the motor wires of the old servo cotroller to the pump motor.
+And not more :D

 Possible compatible water pumps: